— Researched and written by Dr. Sandip Roy.

 It began at the University of Pennsylvania.
 In 1998, Martin Seligman became the President of the American Psychological Association.

-His premise was this: Psychology throughout most of its existence has been a science based on the disease model.
-Traditionally speaking, it was all about studying what’s wrong with people.
+His premise was this: Psychology throughout most of its existence has been a science that was based on the disease model.
+Traditionally speaking, it was all about studying what was wrong with people.
 Seligman proposed it was time to move the fulcrum and balance the negative weight of this human science with the positive.

 In a later day address at the 1999 Lincoln Summit, he said, “The most important thing, the most general thing I learned, was that psychology was half-baked, literally half-baked.
 We had baked the part about mental illness… The other side’s unbaked, the side of strength, the side of what we’re good at.”

-Essentially, he declared that the psychologists now needed to refocus, and begin an era of studying into the human strengths and happiness.
+Essentially, he declared that psychologists now needed to refocus and begin an era of studying human strengths and happiness.

 He was supported by Ed Diener (who coined the term subjective well-being), Mihaly Csikszentmihalyi (who gave us the concept of flow), Barbara Fredrickson, Christopher Peterson, Robert Emmons, Michael McCullough, Kennon Sheldon, and Sonja Lyubomirsky.

 The year 1999 saw three remarkable events happen in this newfound discipline:

-- First Positive Psychology Conference is held in Akumal, Mexico.
+- The first Positive Psychology Conference is held in Akumal, Mexico.

-- First annual Positive Psychology Summit is held in Lincoln, Neb.
+- The first annual Positive Psychology Summit is held in Lincoln, Neb.

-- First University Programs in Positive Psychology available at Harvard and the University of Pennsylvania.
+- The first University Programs in Positive Psychology becomes available at Harvard and the University of Pennsylvania.

 And in 2005, Time published its cover story, The New Science of Happiness.
-Next year, in 2006, Tal Ben-Shahar’s course on the subject, popularly referred to as Happiness 101, became the most popular course in Harvard ever, with its enrollment of 854 students, surpassing even introductory economics.
+Next year, in 2006, Tal Ben-Shahar’s course on the subject, popularly referred to as Happiness 101, became the most popular course at Harvard ever, with its enrollment of 854 students, surpassing even introductory economics.

 The media had found its new poster boy – “Happiness.”